 Classic Antarctica Air-Cruise

-Passage directly to King George Island to embark the Ocean Nova.
+directly to King George Island to embark the Ocean Nova.
+Expect

-Expect good guides and a comfortable expedition ship with a
+good guides and a comfortable expedition ship with a fantastic

 Single supplement: 1.85 x the regular double occupancy twin rate.

-Child Discount: 5% off the regular per person rate for children age 8 to 12 years old.
-Please note: Children under 8 years old are not allowed on board.
+Child Discount: 5% off the regular per person rate for children age 8 to 12 years old (min age 8 years old)

 Shared Accommodation: Can be arranged on request, based on availability.
 Contact us for details.

 Hiking and Snowshoeing Supplement: $85 per person (Available selected departures only).

 Antarctica Flight Preferred Seating Supplement: $495 per person (round-trip)

 Hotel and Transfer Package Single - $295; Double - $185 per person; Triple - $165 per person